Description of MLS

 Broad Menu of Course Options

-MLS Students will be able to choose classes from the full range of classes offered at Arizona Law as well in other schools or departments at the University of Arizona.
+MLS students are able to choose classes from the full range of classes offered at Arizona Law.
+The General MLS and several MLS Specializations also provide for interdisciplinary study through other schools or departments at the University of Arizona.
 Please note that not all of the elective courses listed below are offered every year.
-Required courses will be offered every year.
+Required courses are offered every year.

 Degree and Curriculum Advising

-Upon acceptance to the MLS Program, students will be assigned an MLS degree advisor.
+On acceptance to the MLS Program, students are assigned an MLS degree advisor.
 The advisor will assist you in choosing an MLS concentration, if any, and in selecting your courses.
 You will be matched with a faculty member or administrator with expertise in your chosen area of concentration.
 We strongly urge you to take advantage of the expertise of your advisor so you make the most of the choices available to you in crafting your menu of courses.

 Flexible Enrollment Options